Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

 If you just got a new puppy, you may be considering paper training him or her with the old method of using newspaper.
 Paper training your puppy to pee on newspaper may appear, at first glance, to be an ideal solution.
-After all, already read newspaper is always handy to recycle rather than just tossing it in the trash, so why not put them to good use?
+After all, an old newspaper is always handy to recycle rather than just tossing them in the trash, so why not put them to good use?

 Although paper training your puppy to pee on newspaper may appear like an economical solution that is also environmentally friendly, there are several drawbacks that are worthy of considering before investing your time in paper training your puppy to pee on newspaper.

 Before committing to this potty training method, it helps to first take a peek at the pros and cons associated with paper training a puppy.
 With this information in mind, you can then evaluate whether training your puppy to potty on newspaper is right for you.

 Paper training puppies still, as of today, remains a prevalent method of potty training.
 It offers several advantages which explain why many new puppy owners may opt to use this potty training method.
 A closer look into why new puppy owners may select paper training reveals the following reasons:

 Whether you have paid to subscribe to have your favorite newspaper delivered or you get lots of newspapers for free in your mailbox, it's likely that you are interested in paper training your puppy because you find it to be a potentially economical solution.